 To learn more about the Paragon Fusion CS16 kiln, click here, or use the fusion-cs link below the menu bar near the top of the page, then use the shop link.
 Prices include VAT.

 |INTERNET PRICES||£££ OR ££££|

 The internet is an unchecked resource: everything is described as the best, the newest, or the cheapest, and it's being sold by the premier dealer.
 Here are some things to consider:

 Net-prices can be misleading because it's increasingly common to obscure UK VAT, shelf kits, options, upgrades, and delivery until you finally check your basket.

-We've consistently offered the best prices, comprehensive support, and prompt service and repair.
-Our popular Paragon SC2, including an improved door latch, a pro shelf kit, and UK delivery was £120 more expensive elsewhere with a flimsy shelf and a delivery charge of £35.
+We've consistently offered the best prices.
+Our popular Paragon SC2, including an improved door latch, a pro shelf kit, and UK delivery was £120 more expensive elsewhere: with a flimsy shelf and a delivery charge of £35.
 And the Paragon CS16D was over £300 more.

 do you need help choosing your kiln?

 is your prime interest jewellery, glass, beads, ceramics, heat treating, making knives ...?

 is it for home use, a small business, a course venue, or a commercial studio?

 can you ask about any kiln from the whole range?